 (Picture above is the Bang Classic opamp configuration.
 Vivid and Classic opamps have yellow and orange encapsulations).

 Like the Fun, the Bang is Opamp rollable from a single DIP8 socket.
 The Basic Bang comes with a single TI NE5532 installed which is one of the chipsets in the Play Basic setup and you can upgrade for more dollars to the V6 Vivid or V6Classicc opamps depending on your preferences.
-Mind again are the V6 Classics for the Bang.
+Mind again is the V6 Classic for the Bang.

 Both of these units are incredibly robust in terms of the materials used.
 If you have read our Play review or own a Play you will be very familiar with how both the Fun and Bang look and how they are built.
 All of these components measure the same size at 210mm x 145mm x 45mm and they are designed to stack neatly on top of each other with those supplied blister feet accessories.